sagemath/sage/src/doc/en/developer/sage_manuals.rst

 ..
 CODE-BLOCK:: rest

-  .. only:: feature_graphviz
+  ..
+ONLY:: feature_graphviz

 and:

 ..
 CODE-BLOCK:: rest

-  .. only:: feature_sage_symbolic
+  ..
+ONLY:: feature_sage_symbolic

 .. _section-building-manuals: